Hi9Here/word-game/README.md

 * login and set up a new project [here](https://console.firebase.google.com)
 * in authorisation turn on Google
-* in database turn on firestore stuff
+* in database turn on firestore
 * upgrade to pay as you go
 * add rules: